Need help? Call: 888.810.RMED

 Medicare offers more options than employer coverage.

-When you enrolled in your health care coverage through your employer, you likely chose from less than a handful of available plans.
-By comparison, in most states, Medicare offers hundreds of plan options.
+When you enrolled in your health coverage through your employer, you likely chose from less than a handful of available plans.
+By comparison, in most states, there are hundreds of Medicare plan options.
 For some individuals, this can make the transition from employer coverage to Medicare feel overwhelming.

 But Medicare’s multitude of options can work in your favor, despite how mind-boggling it may seem to choose one plan out of hundreds.
-With more selection, enrolling in Medicare gives you an opportunity to find a health care plan better tailored to your specific needs.
+Enrolling in Medicare provides more options to find a health plan that better fits your specific needs.
 Switching from employer coverage allows you to shed the one-size-fits-all insurance model.

-Many Medicare plans are offered by the same insurance carriers that provide employer coverage, as well.
-If you enjoy the customer service you get from your current insurance carrier, you may be able to continue with them on Medicare.
+Many Medicare plans are offered by the same insurance carriers that provide employer coverage.
+If you enjoy the customer service you get from your current insurance carrier, you may be able to continue with them when you're on Medicare.

 Your costs will change.

 Switching your health coverage means that some of your costs will change.
-This is unique for every plan, but generally speaking, Medicare tends to provide more benefits than employer coverage at a lower cost.
+This is unique to each plan, but generally speaking, Medicare tends to provide more benefits than employer coverage at a lower cost.

 If you have a high-premium or high-deductible plan through your employer (or your spouse’s employer), switching to Medicare may be more cost-effective.
-Many Medicare plans offer first dollar coverage, meaning you can pay little or nothing out of pocket for health care visits.
-Depending on the plan, Medicare offers $0 premiums and low to $0 deductibles.
+Many Medicare plans offer first-dollar coverage, meaning you can pay little or nothing out of pocket for health care visits.
+Depending on the plan, Medicare can offer low premiums and deductibles.

 Some benefits may carry over.